code-simp/fishing-backend/README.md

 1. accepting user's records of a fish and also an image, that the system will automatically resize to 140x140px
 2. retrieving all the current records from the database

+Timeline of branches
+initially started using main --> master --> test

+Default branch with all working code : test

 #### Steps to install
 >1. git clone https://github.com/code-simp/fishing-backend.git